vuestorefront/vue-storefront/docs/guide/installation/production-setup.md

 }
 ```

-The same module is used for providing user with the static assets.
-Assets will be available under: https://prod.vuestorefront.io/assets
+The next proxy section is used for serving the API.
+It's a proxy to [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) app running on `8080` port (default config).
+API will be available under: https://prod.vuestorefront.io/api
 ```
 location /api/ {
   proxy_pass http://localhost:8080/api/;
 }
 ```

-The next proxy section is used for serving the API.
+The last proxy is used for serving product images.
 It's a proxy to [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) app running on `8080` port (default config).
-API will be available under: https://prod.vuestorefront.io/api
+Images will be available under: https://prod.vuestorefront.io/img

 ```
 location /img/ {